microsoft/taco-team-build/README.md

 Runs any post-build packaging steps required for the specified platforms.
 The method returns a promise that is fulfilled once packaging is completed.
 Passed in **platforms** can be an array of platforms or a single platform string.
 Passed in **args** can be an array of arguments or an object with an array of arguments per platform name.

 **Note:** The android, windows, and wp8 platforms automatically package on build and you can place the appropriate files for signing under res/native/android or res/native/windows.
-See [MSDN documentation](http://go.microsoft.com/fwlink/?LinkID=613702) for details.
+See [this tutorial](http://go.microsoft.com/fwlink/?LinkID=613702) for details.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var build = require('taco-team-build');